tomviner/failure-seeking-missiles-talk/reveal.js/afl.md

 ![afl-bugs](images/afl-bugs.png)

-Note: - that's only about a third of them!
+Note: - that's only about a quarter of them!

 ---